jpolatnick/jpolatnick.github.io/philosophy.md

 **Chance**

 I was born in 1996.
 My parents met in San Francisco while working.
 My mom grew up on a farm.
 Her grandparents immigrated from Italy.
-My father grew up in New York and his grandparents were also immigrants.
+My father grew up in New York and his grandparents were immigrants from Ukraine.

 <img style="float: left; margin: 0px 10px 10px 0px;" src="{{site.imgurl}}/grandpa.JPG" width="20%" />
 My grandfather was a front line medic in WW2.
 While in Normandy, France, my grandfather was shot at by Nazi's despite his medic status.
 The bullet struck him directly over his heart.
 I am alive today because of the metal cigarette case he was carrying in his shirt pocket that day.
 The bullet passed through the first layer and stopped at the back.